-Natural Beauty by Ling Ling Huang is an important read for anyone who dares to challenge the status quo regarding beauty and wellness standards and how it’s been used to commodify achieving “beauty” and “health” while contributing to overconsumption, troubling beauty and wellness trends, and cultural erasure in favor of the Euro-centric ideal.
+Natural Beauty by Ling Ling Huang is an essential read for anyone who dares to challenge the status quo regarding beauty and wellness standards and their commodification in the endless pursuit of “beauty” and “health” while contributing to overconsumption, troubling beauty and wellness trends, and cultural erasure in favor of the Eurocentric ideal.

 What is Natural Beauty by Ling Ling Huang About?

 Huang introduces you to an anonymous young woman who’s struggling financially to care for her parents following a tragic accident that led her to abandon her dream of becoming a pianist.
-While working at a restaurant as a dishwasher a beautiful woman named Saje poaches her for a position at her clean beauty and wellness store Holistik with the promise of more money and financial security.
+While working at a restaurant as a dishwasher, a beautiful woman named Saje poaches her for a position at her clean beauty and wellness store, Holistik, with the promise of higher pay and greater financial security.

-While there the narrator becomes enthralled with the beauty and wellness products and procedures and before she knows it she finds her identity, and beliefs about beauty being challenged as the sinister truth about Holistik and its owner begins to rise to the surface.
+While there, the narrator becomes enthralled by the beauty and wellness products and procedures, and before she knows it, she finds her identity and beliefs about beauty challenged as the sinister truth about Holistik and its owner comes to the surface.

 Natural Beauty by Ling Ling Huang